Yūki Ishikawa: National team

 In 2012, Ishikawa was called for the Japan men's national under-19 volleyball team for the first time, and the Japanese team won the bronze medal at the 2012 Asian Youth Boys Volleyball Championship in Tehran, Iran.
-He also won the "Best Scorer" award at the end of the tournament.
+He also won the "Best scorer" award at the end of the tournament.

 In 2013, as the national team representative, Ishikawa competed in the 2013 FIVB Volleyball Boys' U19 World Championship in Mexico, where the Japanese team finished in 17th place.
 He continued to compete in the 2013 FIVB Volleyball Men's U21 World Championship in Turkey the same year, where the Japanese team finished in 10th place.

 In April 2014, Ishikawa entered Chuo University (Faculty of Law, Department of Political Science), and was called for the Japan men's national volleyball team for the first time.
-In June 2014, he was selected as a member of "Team CORE" of『Project CORE』(The project responsible for revitalizing volleyball, which was launched by the Japan Volleyball Association).
 In September 2014, his debut competition was at the 2014 Asian Games in Incheon, South Korea.
-The Japanese team won the silver medal after losing to the Iran team with a set count 1–3 in the final.
-In October 2014, he was part of the Japanese roster for the 2014 Asian Men's U20 Volleyball Championship in Manama, Bahrain, and led the team to win the 5th place.
+The Japanese team won the silver medal after losing to the Iran team with a score of 1–3 in the final.
+In October 2014, he was part of the Japanese roster for the 2014 Asian Men's U20 Volleyball Championship in Manama, Bahrain, and led the team to finish in 5th place.

 In September 2015, Ishikawa participated in the 2015 FIVB Volleyball Men's World Cup in Japan for the first time.
-The Japanese team finished in 6th place but he still won the first "Best Outside Spiker" award of FIVB's tournament as a member of the senior national team.
+The Japanese team finished in 6th place but he still won the "Best outside spiker" award of the FIVB's tournament as a member of the senior national team.

 In July 2017, Ishikawa participated in the 2017 Asian Men's Volleyball Championship in Gresik, Indonesia for the first time because he was not called to the tournament in 2015.
-The Japanese team won the gold medal, and he also won the first "Most Valuable Player, Best Outside Spiker" double award of AVC's tournament as a member of the senior national team.
+The Japanese team won the gold medal, and he also won the "Most valuable player, Best Outside Spiker" double award of the AVC's tournament as a member of the senior national team.

 In 2021, Ishikawa became the captain of the Japan men's national volleyball team, and was assigned to lead the team at the 2020 Summer Olympics in Tokyo, Japan.
-The Japanese team finished in 7th place after losing to the Brazil team with a set count 0–3 in the quarterfinals.
-In September 2021, he led the team to win the silver medal at the 2021 Asian Men's Volleyball Championship, and won the "Best Outside Spiker" award as a captain of the senior national team.
+The Japanese team finished in 7th place after losing to the Brazil team with a score of 0–3 in the quarterfinals.
+In September 2021, he led the team to win the silver medal at the 2021 Asian Men's Volleyball Championship, and won the "Best outside spiker" award as a captain of the senior national team.

+In July 2023, Ishikawa and the Japanese team won bronze medal at the 2023 FIVB Men's Volleyball Nations League after defeating the Italy team with a score of 3–2 in the 3rd place match.
+He also won the "Best outside spiker" award as a captain of the senior national team.
+In August 2023, he led the team to win the 10th gold medal at the 2023 Asian Men's Volleyball Championship, and won the "Most Valuable Player" award as a captain of the senior national team.